Does the Bible Encourage Hatred?

 “The strong expression ‘Esau I hated’ must be seen as a typical example of Eastern hyperbole, which express thing in terms of extremes ...
 Neither in Malachi nor in Paul’s use of [hate] is there then any warrant for the idea that God has determined in advance the eternal destinies of either the people of Israel or the people of Edom.
 The historical situations of the two, their ‘election’ or ‘rejection,’ are but temporary evidences of God’s sovereign freedom with which he moves history toward his redemptive purposes” (Kaiser 1996, pp. 560-561).

-On the basis of the available data, it is quite clear that the term “hate” must be examined in the light of the immediate contexts in which the term is found, and out of the cultural background whence the word arises.
+On the basis of the available data, it is quite clear that the term hate must be examined in the light of the immediate contexts in which the term is found and out of the cultural background from which the word arises.

 When these considerations are factored in, there is no difficulty in viewing the term in different senses without any conflict being attributed to the sacred Scriptures.

 - Bromiley, G. W. Ed.
 1985.
 Theological Dictionary of the New Testament — Abridged.
 Grand Rapids, MI: Eerdmans.